wnew/fencing_scoring_box/README.md

 **Hardware**: the circuit designs around the arduino showing how to connect up the lights and body wires.

+**Software**: python code which communicates over the serial interface with the arduino to allow displaying of lights on a laptop or PC screen.
+This is a simple test and further development is required.

+**Notes and research**  Pretty self explanitory

 ## Hardware Requirements